cj-mills/christianjmills/_posts/2020-09-15-How-to-Convert-a-TensorFlow-js-Graph-Model-to-a-Tensorflow-SavedModel.md

 categories: [tensorflow]
 title: How to Convert a TensorFlow.js Graph Model to a TensorFlow SavedModel
 ---
-# How to Convert a TensorFlow.js Graph Model to a TensorFlow SavedModel

 ## Motivation

 The [Tensoflow.js](https://www.tensorflow.org/js) library is great for leveraging machine learning directly in a [web browser](https://pose-animator-demo.firebaseapp.com/static_image.html) or [Node.js application](https://medium.com/@andreas.schallwig/do-not-laugh-a-simple-ai-powered-game-3e22ad0f8166).
 However, TensorFlow does not currently provide any methods for converting TensorFlow.js models back into a standard TensorFlow format.
 This can be a problem if you need to change how your model is deployed at some point and don't have access to a standard TensorFlow format.
 In addition, standard TensorFlow formats have not been made available for most of the pretrained TFJS models.
 Fortunately, there is a third-party [library](https://github.com/patlevin/tfjs-to-tf) that provides this functionality.
 This post will cover how to use this library to convert a TFJS model to the standard SavedModel format.